 You have the option to construct a team in-house or collaborate with an Inbound agency.
 The best choice for your business will come down to the skill set and availability of your marketing department.
 According to HubSpot, even the smallest Inbound Marketing team costs more than $120,000 in salary alone.

-It’s commonly believed that companies should allot 4-8 percent of their revenue to marketing.
-In order to execute a successful Inbound campaign, it’s best to set aside at least a quarter of your marketing budget.
+The Small Business Association recommends that companies allot 9.6% to 11.8% of their revenue to marketing.
+In order to execute a successful Inbound campaign, it’s best to set aside at least good portion of your marketing budget for content strategy, production, and tools.

 If you consider the ROI, Inbound Marketing is worth the investment.
 A report by SocialMedia B2b.com states that businesses that blog produce 67% more leads than the ones that don’t.
 Inbound isn’t the only key to a company’s success, but it does have a significant impact.